SAAssist/saassist-client/README.rst

 ********

-Security APAR Assist (SAAssist) is a tool to centralized and control the security APARsfor IBM AIX and IBM PowerVM environment.
+Security APAR Assist (SAAssist) is a tool to centralized and control the security APARs for IBM AIX and IBM PowerVM environment.

 SAAssist has two basic components, the SAAssist Server and SAAssist Client.